 Still, there really is nothing more satisfying than sinking into that sofa and talking your head off.

-On the other hand, brief therapy is still useful, and like an evaluation, cost effective.
+On the other hand, brief therapy is still useful, and like committing to an evaluation, cost effective.
 For the

-therapist it means delivering an evaluation and a working treatment plan.
+therapist it means delivering an evaluation and a treatment plan that worked straight away.
 My style, overall, is

 pscho-educational and interactive.
 But you’ll find me quiet until you've run out of words.